mariof89/2PC-SharedFriends/README.md

     # 2 - david

-Results of party 2's computation:
+Computation Results of Party 2:

     # Time Spent by party 2: 0.170891 s